hanika/HanikaKarkhanis.github.io/README.md

-# things-i-made
+# Hanika Karkhanis
-A personal project collection of exhibits and interactives I have worked on.
+I am a Software Engineer and Creative Technologist.
+I enjoy making inmmersive, intercative and engaging exhibits.
+The applications I have worked on are currently installed in museums, cultural spaces and educational institutions.